qroma-projects/qroma-hat/sites/www-qroma-hat/src/app-pages/hat-control.md

 ---

 import BrowserOnly from '@docusaurus/BrowserOnly';
-import { QromaHatManageImagesComponent } from "../hat-app/manage-images/QromaHatManageImagesComponent";
+import { HatControlApp } from "../hat-app/hat-control/HatControlApp";

 # Use Qroma Hat